-Unseen64 has made an exclusive news of how Nintendo have failed to gain the licence for this forever popular franchise alongside with never seen before concept art created by Nintendo.
+Unseen64 has made exclusive news of how Nintendo has failed to gain the licence for this forever popular franchise alongside never seen before concept art created by Nintendo.

 It is also worth noting that it was JK Rowling that turned down Nintendo as the company can not offer more than gaming as she wanted to expand in the TV and film industry.

-It has been revealed that Nintendo were planning to release their adaptation onto the Nintendo 64, Gamecube and the Gameboy Advance and any future consoles that they were going to release at that time to match the release of each book.
+It has been revealed that Nintendo was planning to release their adaptation onto the Nintendo 64, Gamecube and the Gameboy Advance and any future consoles that they were going to release at that time to match the release of each book.
 The development team were split into two groups to create 2 games.
-The major team was working on a third person adventure game whereas the other team was working on a game on quidditch.
+The major team was working on a third-person adventure game whereas the other team was working on a game on quidditch.

 The concept art shown throughout this post would have given me a fairly good idea of how the game would have worked out.
-It does certainly remind me of the art drawn similar for the Professor Layton series.
-I have read around that the concept art did not match the whole book and what not, but hey I personally think the art in itself shows some of the eerie magical feel.
-I certainly wouldn’t mind some of these concept arts to be released on some of the future games or updates of current games like Super Smash Bros battleground.
-I think my childhood would have felt a little bit more fun filled if Harry Potter was released by Nintendo, especially the small quidditch game they developing (Fifa what?!).
+It does certainly remind me of the art drawn similar to the Professor Layton series.
+I have read around that the concept art did not match the whole book and whatnot, but hey I personally think the art in itself shows some of the eerie magical feels.
+I certainly wouldn’t mind some of these concept arts being released on some of the future games or updates of current games like Super Smash Bros battleground.
+I think my childhood would have felt a little bit more fun-filled if Harry Potter was released by Nintendo, especially the small quidditch game they developing (Fifa what?!).